sveto8/archInstall/README.md

   disk is `/dev/sda`, `/dev/nvme0n1`, `/dev/vda`, etc.
 - `installApps.sh` must run as your regular user (not root/sudo) —
   `makepkg` and `yay` both refuse to build AUR packages as root.
+- The Hyprland option in `archInstall.sh` writes `~/.config/hypr/hyprland.lua`
+  (Hyprland 0.55+ uses Lua for its config instead of the older `hyprland.conf` format).
+Treat the generated config as a starting point, not a finished setup — review it against the official example at `hyprwm/Hyprland/example/hyprland.lua` before relying on it.